5 Reasons Why Your Google Ads Aren’t Performing Well

 Google Ads has three categories of keywords: broad matches, phrase matches, and exact matches.
 Finding the balance between them is a delicate art, but first, you have to understand how they work.

 For phrase match keywords, Google will display ads to people who search the term in the exact order it’s written.
-For example, an ad with the keywords brown suede boots could display for a user who typed best brown suede boots or brown suede boots for sale.
+Like, an ad with the keywords brown suede boots could display for a user who typed best brown suede boots or brown suede boots for sale.

 For exact match keywords, Google will only display ads to people who search the exact term with no variation.
-For example, an ad with the keyword brown suede boots would only show for users who type brown suede boots and not best brown suede boots.
+An ad with the keyword brown suede boots would only show for users who type brown suede boots and not best brown suede boots.

 Finding the right balance between the three match types is a delicate art.
-Broad matches have more impressions, but that means your ad may be shown to people who aren’t looking for your specific products.
+Broad matches generate more impressions, but this means that your ad may show to people who aren’t actively seeking your specific products.
 At the same time, phrase and exact matches have higher conversion rates but significantly fewer impressions.
 This could be disastrous if you’re in a niche industry with not many people searching for your products.
 Try starting with exact matches and expanding from there.
 The best campaigns have a mix of both and it’s tweaked depending on results.

 Related Posts: